-In compliance with the Deficit Reduction Act of 2005 and the subsequent Final Rule, the State submitted and ACF approved a "Work Verification Plan" that includes the following:
+In compliance with the Deficit Reduction Act of 2005 and the subsequent Final Rule, the State of North Carolina's Work Verification Plan was submitted and approved by ACF in September 2008.that includes the following:

 - 1. Describes the services or programs the State includes under each work activity.
 (Services and programs must conform to the Federal definition of these activities.) - 2.
-Describes how the State determines the number of countable hours of participation for each activity. - 3.
-Describes how the State verifies the actual hours of participation for each activity, including the procedures for obtaining and maintaining documentation of hours of participation. - 4.
-Describes the methods of daily supervision for each unpaid work activity.
+Describes how the State determines the number of countable hours of participation for each activity. - Describes how the State verifies the actual hours of participation for each activity, including the procedures for obtaining and maintaining documentation of hours of participation.

+4. Describes the methods of daily supervision for each unpaid work activity.

-North Carolina's Work Verification Plan was approved by the federal government in September 2008.
-All county Departments of Social Services/Agencies must adhere to the requirements as outlined in the State's Work Verification Plan.
+All county departments of social services/agencies must adhere to the requirements as outlined in the State's Work Verification Plan.